tasmota/docs/docs/Home-Assistant.md

+description: Everything about using Tasmota in Home Assistant

 # Home Assistant

 [Home Assistant](https://home-assistant.io/) (HA) is an open source home automation solution that puts local control and privacy first.